LakshayK0804/Barfi-2.0-typora-Theme/README.md

 # Hackerdream
-A revamped version of Barfi, using a monospace styled font with attractive colours and a terminal styled cursor and theme.
+A terminal inspired Typora Theme, using monosapce, vibrant colors and a terminal styled look.
+For your late night writing sessions.

 For tutorial on how to install a Typora Theme: https://support.typora.io/About-Themes/